JavaScript / TypeScript SDK

 Cross-device experimentation

-To support visitors who access your app from multiple devices cross-device experimentation, Kameleoon allows you to synchronize your custom data across each of the visitor's devices and reconcile their visit history across each device.
+To support visitors who access your app from multiple devices, Kameleoon allows you to synchronize previously collected visitor data across each of the visitor's devices and reconcile their visit history across devices through cross-device experimentation.
+We recommend reading our article on cross-device experimentation for more information on how Kameleoon handles data across devices and detailed use cases.

 Synchronizing custom data across devices